zizhengpan/zizhengpan.github.io/_pages/about.md

 I am a PhD student at Monash University working with Professor Bohan Zhuang.
 Prior to that, I completed my Master's degree in Computer Science at the University of Adelaide and got my Bachelor's degree in Software Engineering at Harbin Institute of Technology, Weihai.

 Previously, I worked on Vision-and-Language Navigation.
-These days I am interested in Computer Vision and its related model efficiency.
+These days I am interested in Computer Vision and its related model efficiency problems.

 ## Education Experience